This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Crispy Pan Fried Rockfish

-This rockfish recipe is better than anything you can find in a restaurant.
+This rockfish dinner recipe is better than anything you can find in a restaurant.
 The fish gets dipped in a seasoned egg batter then coated in a Panko and Parmesan crust.
 Fry it in a pan of hot oil to get an extra crunchy crust on the fish.

 If you are using frozen rockfish, thaw it completely before you begin.